Squibob Chapter Dedicates our Newest Monument

 This plaque was originally placed by Billy Holcomb and John P. Squibob Chapters of E Clampus Vitus in 1988 next to the site on the Colorado River nearby.
-This plaque was stolen so we are placing the new one on the highway next to the museum for safety and to be more visible to the public.
+This plaque was stolen so we have placed the new one on the highway next to the museum for safety and to be more visible to the public.

-On April 21, 2018 at 10:00am our newest monument will be dedicated in Palo Verde, California at the “Fort Gaston Historical Museum”.
+On April 21, 2018 at 10:00am our newest monument was dedicated in Palo Verde, California at the “Fort Gaston Historical Museum”.
 This is a "Point of Historical Interest Plaque" and the 108th monument erected by John P. Squibob Chapter.
-This event is open to the public.

 Who was John P. Squibob?
 Click this link to read the story.

 And the password is before or after the ______ ______ (string the two words together!)

 Who are the Clampers?
 What is E Clampus Vitus?

 By Chris Roberts

 In a nutshell, E Clampus Vitus, or ECV, is a fraternal order that seeks to preserve and celebrate western history, especially those years when California flourished with mining activity and was settled by Americans and immigrants looking for opportunity out west.